 School chaplain: The Reverend Canon Peter Campion email@example.com

 Guidance counsellors and members of a Safety Circle participate in and co-ordinate the school guidance and counselling service.

 The Safety Circle consists of guidance counsellors, chaplain, nurses, school counsellors and the head of pastoral care.
 This service provides support to parents, teachers, the headmaster, Board of Management and referral agencies in assisting the personal and social, and the career and educational development of pupils.

 We aim to create a positive living and learning environment, and in so doing, all members of staff share a collective responsibility to act in preventing bullying or aggressive behaviour by any member of the school community.

-We also encourage pupils to disclose and discuss any incidents of bullying behaviour, sexual harassment or racism.
-For more on our anti-bullying policy, see here.
+We also encourage students to disclose and discuss any incidents of bullying behaviour, sexual harassment or racism.
+For more on our anti-bullying policy, see our policies section.

 Professional catering company Sodexo cooks fresh and healthy meals daily for the students, in the school kitchen.
 There is always a hot meal served at lunch with a vegetarian option and the salad bar for a lighter appetite.